Double gauge invariance and covariantly-constant vector fields in Weyl geometry: Conclusion

-Nonetheless, it should be noted that the procedure of complexification of the CCVF unavoidably leads to the complexification of the associated electromagnetic fields and, further, the space-time metric itself.
-Meanwhile, the relationship of the latter to the metric of the \emph{real} physical space-time is still unclear (see, however,~\cite{KassComplex,Mink} and numerous papers of E.T.
-Newman and A.Ya.
-Burinskii devoted to this issue).
+In an alternative approach, one can consider the joint system of the CCVF equations and the so-called "geometrodynamical equations'' of Gorbatenko-Pushkin (see, e.g.,~\cite{Pushkin3} and references therein) \be{pushkin} R_{(\mu\nu)}^*=0, \ee with symmetric part of the Ricci tensor defined on the Weyl manifold in the l.h.s.
+These conformally invariant equations seem to be compatible with those of CCVF (note that from (\ref{pushkin}) free Maxwell equations follow directly~\cite{Pushkin3}).
+Together with (\ref{pushkin}), the CCVF equations (\ref{ccvf}) form a self-consistent dynamical {\it non-Lagrangian} system capable of determination of gravitational and electromagnetic fields both together.
+Note also that, in contrast to conformally invariant equations of the "fourth order gravity", equations (\ref{pushkin}) are of the second order in metrics and can reproduce the canonical effeccts of GR in the Newtonian limit.

-Finally, we remark that although the well-known difficulties encountered by Weyl's old unified theory (absence of a suitable Lagrangian, ``unphysical'' structure of geodesics, problem of scale non-uniqueness, etc.) still cannot be considered resolved within the presented approach, they just don't look so despairing in view of the results obtained so far, allowing one to surmise the future \emph{revival} of Weyl's elegant theory.
+Finally, we conclude that although the well-known difficulties encountered by Weyl's old unified theory (absence of a suitable Lagrangian, ``unphysical'' structure of geodesics, etc.) still cannot be considered completely resolved within the presented approach, they just don't look so despairing in view of the results obtained so far, allowing one to surmise the future \emph{revival} of Weyl's elegant theory.